IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 The ability to specify what cells of an array a verb acts on are how J allows the programmer to avoid writing explicit loops and still get fine-grained control over effects.

 J was designed from the ground up with the leading axis model in mind (unlike both SHARP and Dyalog APL, which had it retrofitted on).
-As a result, all of J&rsquo;s primitives are designed with the leading axis model in mind &mdash; rank one functions all operate on the first axis, for example.
+As a result, all of J&rsquo;s primitives are designed with the leading axis model in mind&mdash;rank one functions all operate on the first axis, for example.
 This leads to many array operations being intuitive in J (at least in my experience).

 ```j